Cal-CS-61A-Staff/bacon/README.md

 A test tournament with 100 random strategies (4950 games) finished in less than **1.5 minutes** when ran on 12 threads on OCF, a lot faster than the old contest system, which took almost a week to compute the results of a tournament with the same number of strategies.
 Another test tournament with 132 random strategies (8646 games) finished in less than **11.5 minutes** running on 2 threads.

 ### Components
-This project has two main components: `bacon` and `hogconv[.py]`.
+This project has three main components: `bacon`, `hogconv.py`, `contest.py`.

 `bacon` is the main binary, used for computing exact win rates, analyzing strategies, running tournaments etc.

 `hogconv.py` is a Python script that converts Hog strategies written in Python (containing final_strategy and TEAM_NAME as specified in the [Hog Contest](https://cs61a.org/proj/hog_contest/)) to `.strat` files which `bacon` can understand.

-`contest.py` is a Python script for simulating the Hog Contest in one command.
+`contest.py` is a Python script for simulating the entire Hog Contest in one command.

 ## Installation